joshualande/joshualande.github.io/_drafts/2014-06-07-analytics-sql.md

 GROUP BY (date_id, user_id)
 -->

-### Filter Buggy Data

-### Users on Multiple Clients

-For each client pair, compute the number of unique users

-### Compute Signups

-For each User, compute the day they signed up.
-This is defined as the first day they logged in.

 ### Compute Churn

 Compute all fraction of users who in in the first month but didn't